AsmolovskiyAndrey/RUST/readme.md

 rustc - checking whether the rast is installed cargo - checking whether the cargo is installed

-rustc main.rs - file compilation to main.exe / main.pdb
+# For comfortable work you will need to install two extensions (rust analyzer, code runner)
-./main.exe - running the compiled file main.exe
+1) rustc main.rs - file compilation to main.exe / main.pdb (os windows) or main (os mac) or click "run" in Visual Studio ./main.exe - running the compiled file main.exe (os windows) or ./main (os mac) or click "run" in Visual Studio